pedro-hs/git-selection/README.md

 - To list avaiable option run `gs`
 - To uninstall run `source uninstall.bash`
 - `gs` are called by bash alias, so if you use another program which is called with command `gs` you can change in your bashrc
+- See the keybinds at README.MD of https://github.com/pedro-hs/checkbox.sh

 <br></br>